dutta-amrita/algorithms/README.md

-# Java repository with well-known Algorithms and Data Structures
+### Java repository with implementations of well-known Algorithms and Data Structures